ray-project/ray/doc/source/data/transforming-datasets.rst

 * All-to-all: input blocks can contribute to multiple output blocks, such as :meth:`ds.random_shuffle() <ray.data.Datastream.random_shuffle>`.

-Here is a table listing some common transformations supported by Ray Datasets.
+Here is a table listing some common transformations supported by Ray Data.

-.. list-table:: Common Ray Datasets transformations.
+.. list-table:: Common Ray Data transformations.
    :header-rows: 1

    * - Transformation